yuulive/eu/README.md

 also prevents copying.
 To avoid this, adding the attribute `poly` enables heap allocation and thus all closures with the same trait are equally acceptable.
-The attribute `Clone` enables partially constructed functions to be cloned before they are called.
+The attribute `Clone` enables partially constructed functions to be cloned before they are called. `value` enables passing in values instead of structs.

 ## Next
-Implement argument by value instead of closure, for a more intuitive cleanup.
 I could also cleanup my code significantly.